-A damning environmental report by the United Nations is warning that one million of the world’s eight million species is at risk of extinction.
+A damning environmental report by the United Nations is warning that one million of the world’s eight million species are at risk of extinction.
 Amphibians, coral reefs, and many marine mammals could be gone within decades.
 There are several factors to blame for this sad situation, including climate change, pollution, overfishing, deforestation, and invasive species.

 The UN says the numbers of invasive alien species per country have jumped about 70% since 1970.
 Botanic Gardens Conservation International defines invasive species as non-native and introduced to an ecosystem intentionally or unintentionally.